 What can we all do to help our plants and animals?

-- Protect more areas for plants and animals, so our nativeAnimals and plants that live in, and are originally from, an area.
-The area could be large, like Australia, or it could be small, like a specific national park. wildlife has a safe place to live.
+- Keep Your Cat Indoors: Cats hunt lots of nativeAnimals and plants that live in, and are originally from, an area.
+The area could be large, like Australia, or it could be small, like a specific national park. animals.
+Put a bell on your cat and keep it inside to protect our nativeAnimals and plants that live in, and are originally from, an area.
+The area could be large, like Australia, or it could be small, like a specific national park. wildlife!

 BECOME A VOLUNTEER